Yigang Qin (Ian)

 My research areas are Human-Computer Interaction (HCI) and Science and Technology Studies (STS).
-I draw on my training in sociology, anthropology, and informatics to ask questions about the production of digital technologies and the entanglement with the social.
-I study the process of producing as well as consuming technologies, focusing on three mechanisms:
+I draw on my training in sociology, anthropology, and informatics to ask questions about the production of digital technologies and the entanglement with societies.
+My work tries to understand the processes of producing and consuming emergent technologies, focusing on three interconnected mechanisms:

-- (3) how technical development and consumption affect social reproduction and inequalities.
+- How technologies affect social reproduction and inequalities.

 The way I approach these questions are ethnographic, interpretive, and theoretical.
 It structures how I conduct interviews, fieldwork, and discourse analysis.